HeyYouWhoMe/BroadcastViewer/README.md

 A good drone-pig will have break-out headers and break-out cable connectors, so that other external hardware can be connected to the app.

-There's a great range of high-resolution webcams coming out that can be connected to Android devices by USB cable, and in a drone-pig context, this will give drones with such well-equipped drone-pigs, an exponential advantage over regular drones.
+There's already a great range of high-resolution webcams coming out that can be connected to Android devices by USB cable, and in a drone-pig context, this will give drones with such well-equipped drone-pigs, an exponential advantage over regular drones.

 For example, the Mavic 2 Pro might have a great camera now, but as it can't have another swapped in and out at convenient leisure, to take it's place, it is going to become dated.
 Old technology.